Close Search

 Wolf Updates

 You can buy a wolf permit for $31.75 at any Idaho Fish and Game office or any license vendor throughout the state.
 Wolf permits bought with a hunting license are valid for the calendar year they were purchased in.
-Wolf tags bought with a trapping license are valid for the trapping year (July 1-June 30).
-There is no longer a limit to the amount of wolf permits hunters or trappers may purchase.
+Wolf tags bought with a trapping license are valid for the trapping year (July 1 through June 30).
+There is no limit to the number of wolf permits hunters or trappers may purchase.

 Additional Resources